Learn Court-Ordered Rehab: What You...

 Accelerated Pretrial Rehab Programs

-An accelerated pretrial rehab program7 is a type of diversion program.
-Diversion programs avoid sentencing8 and offer an alternative to jail.
-If you’re a first-time offender, you can have criminal charges dismissed by attending this type of rehab.
+An accelerated pretrial rehab program is a type of diversion program that offers treatment in place of traditional sentencing.6 Diversion programs avoid sentencing and offer an alternative to jail.7 If you’re a first-time offender, you can have criminal charges dismissed by attending this type of rehab.

 Educational Programs